Sciences Po

 School of Public Affairs

-Master's in public policy, government careers, EU institutions.
-Direct pipeline to French civil service + INSP (successor to ENA).
-Every French President since Chirac attended Sciences Po — this school is THE feeder to French government + Matignon + Élysée.
-Specializations in European affairs, public management, cultural policy.
+Master's in public policy and government careers.
+Direct pipeline to French civil service via INSP (successor to ENA).
+Every French President since Chirac attended Sciences Po — this school is THE feeder to the Elysee and Matignon.
+Specializations in European affairs, public management, and cultural policy.

 Top French journalism school.
-2-year Master.
-Direct pipeline to Le Monde + Libération + Le Figaro + France24 + AFP + international media.
-Political journalism specialty particularly strong given Sciences Po institutional identity.
+Two-year Master.
+Direct pipeline to Le Monde, Liberation, Le Figaro, France24, AFP, and international media.
+Political journalism specialty particularly strong given Sciences Po's institutional identity.
 Bilingual French/English training.
-Graduates dominate French political media landscape.
+Graduates dominate the French political media landscape.

 Research Centers Portfolio